sudoyashi/Joshis-Garage/pages/cloud.md

 - [ ] 14.
 CI/CD (Back end)
 - [ ] 15.
 CI/CD (Front end)
 - [ ] 16.
 Blog post

-### Background

-To my relief, I've done most of these tasks before in my previous work as an IT specialist or admin so this won't be terribly painful to complete.
-I've set a soft deadline of 1 month (July 13, 2023) to finish this project

-I've setup numerous websites and testing environments via Docker (with Docker compose) and Jekyll.
-I've also worked with HTTPS, DNS, Javascript, troubleshooting APIs and Python every now and then through my help desk role.
-However, the latter third of the steps like Infrastructure as Code (IaC), Source Control, and CI/CD are the the topics I'm most unfamiliar with.
-But like all things in IT, you have to adapt to new tech eventually.
-And of course, blogging is something I've been doing for quite some time.

 ### 1. Certification - DONE.